nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 It took me an embarassingly long time to come up with this, but the most obvious solution to almost anyone would be to create an Instagram account to share photos!
 Free, unlimited\* image hosting, it's so well-known and used by so many people already, and best of all, no maintenance is required!
 So that's exactly what I did.
 I created my [account](../../photos/index.md) (on PC, not the app) and began posting all the pictures I had on my old website.

 Instagram's website is a bit buggy and would not let me edit post captions for posts with multiple images, so I decided to post each image individually.
 I did this until I got to 96 images, and then everything seemed to stop working. \*I discovered that I was temporarily **blocked** from posting more images!!
 Turns out, Instagram does have (poorly documented) rate limits!
 I assume at this time, that is 100 posts per day (since I had already deleted a few multi-image posts before getting to 96.)
 What a bummer, but luckily I think it is just a one-time thing for me to post 100+ images per day anyway.
-At the time of writing this, I've already had my account for 3 days and was able to finish posting the rest of my old website's images, and several images from my [France trip](./2023-12-16-france.md).
+At the time of writing this, I've already had my account for 3 days and was able to finish posting the rest of my old website's images, and several images from my [trip to France](./2023-12-16-france.md).

 ### Embedding Posts

-I still would like my own website for my images however.
-I considered getting the image direct URLs off Instagram to link to, but one thing that Instagram allows you to do is simply embed their posts.
+Even with an Instagram account, I still would like my own website for my photography.
+I considered getting the image permalinks off Instagram to use as image sources, but one thing that Instagram allows you to do is simply embed their posts.
 This is perfect, since it will allow people to like and comment on my photos directly from my website.
 But if you have Instagram, I leave an exercise to the reader.
 Log in to [instagram.com](https://www.instagram.com/) and copy the embed code of one of your posts, and paste it in Notepad.
 How long is it?

 > It's HTML code nearly 7,000 characters long!